-5 things to know about Mason's College of Public Health
+5 things to know about George Mason's College of Public Health

 Dean Perry spoke with the Washington Business Journal about future plans for the College of Public Health, including workforce development and fundraising initiatives.
 Read the article here.